The oldest law school west of the Mississippi River, SLU Law carries on a tradition of excellence in legal education.

-Saint Louis University's School of Law and College for Public Health and Social Justice have partnered to offer students the dual Juris Doctor/Master of Public Health degrees in either a generalist track or a degree in health management and policy.
+Saint Louis University School of Law and the College for Public Health and Social Justice have partnered to offer the dual Juris Doctor/Master of Public Health degrees with a concentration in health management and policy.

 For additional information see the catalog entries for the following programs: